weaveworks/scope/site/plugins.md

 }
 ```

-#### How to expose controls
+#### <a id="expose-controls"></a>How to Expose Controls

-Each topology in the report (be it host, pod, endpoint and so on) has
+Each topology in the report (be it host, pod, endpoint and so on) contains
-a set of available controls a node in the topology may want to
+a set of available controls that a node in the topology may want to
 show.
 The following (rather artificial) example shows a topology with
-two controls (`ctrl-one` and `ctrl-two`) and two nodes, each having a
+two controls (`ctrl-one` and `ctrl-two`) and two nodes, each with a different control defined:
-different control from the two:

 ```json
 {